LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 Game flow:

 1. After triggering the game, the player could enter either 'L', 'N' or 'Q'.
-'L': Load the previous saved game from Savefile.txt 'N': Start a new game
-'Q': Quit the game
+'L': Load the previous saved game from Savefile.txt; 'N': Start a new game; 'Q': Quit the game

-2. After entering the command,
-If 'L' is chosen, then function 'load' will be called to load the saved datum into out_put vector.
+2. After entering the command, if 'L' is chosen, then function 'load' will be called to load the saved datum into out_put vector.
 If 'N' is chosen, new vector of out_put = {'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I'} will be initiated.
 Meanwhile a set of 'correct answer' is randomly generated and stored in the vector 'to_be_guessed'.

 3. The current status of game will be displayed.
 The characters 'A'-'I' are used for locating each node in the grid, while 'X' and 'O' are used for determining whether the player is able to guess the correct answer at a certain node within the randomly generated maximum number of guesses allowed (i.e., int i in run.cpp).